Vivien Leigh: 1961–1967: Final years and death

 Merivale proved to be a stabilising influence for Leigh, but despite her apparent contentment, she was quoted by Radie Harris as confiding that she "would rather have lived a short life with Larry [Olivier] than face a long one without him".
 Her first husband Leigh Holman also spent considerable time with her.
 Merivale joined her for a tour of Australia, New Zealand and Latin America that lasted from July 1961 until May 1962, and Leigh enjoyed positive reviews without sharing the spotlight with Olivier.
-Though she was still beset by bouts of depression, she continued to work in the theatre and, in 1963, won a Tony Award for Best Actress in a Musical for her role in Tovarich.
+Though she was still beset by bouts of depression, she continued to work in the theatre and, in 1963, won the Tony Award for Best Actress in a Musical for her role in Tovarich.
 She also appeared in the films The Roman Spring of Mrs. Stone (1961) and Ship of Fools (1965).

 Leigh's last screen appearance in Ship of Fools was both a triumph and emblematic of her illnesses that were taking root.
 Producer and director Stanley Kramer, who ended up with the film, planned to star Leigh but was initially unaware of her fragile mental and physical state.
 (Note: At one point in the pre-production, Katharine Hepburn was considered for the role of Mary Treadwell, but dropped out and was replaced by Leigh.)
 Later recounting her work, Kramer remembered her courage in taking on the difficult role, "She was ill, and the courage to go ahead, the courage to make the film—was almost unbelievable."
 Leigh's performance was tinged by paranoia and resulted in outbursts that marred her relationship with other actors, although both Simone Signoret and Lee Marvin were sympathetic and understanding.
 In one unusual instance during the attempted rape scene, Leigh became distraught and hit Marvin so hard with a spiked shoe that it marked his face.
-Leigh won the L'Étoile de Cristal for her performance in a leading role in Ship of Fools.
+Leigh won the L'Étoile de Cristal for her performance in Ship of Fools.
 (Note: L'Étoile de Cristal was the French equivalent of the Oscar.)